mouseless/json-concepts/specs/08-references/04-include.md

 # Include

 `#include` loads a concepts file from given path and replaces definitions inside that file to the place where it was included.
-Below `parameter` concept is included from an outer file;
+Below, `$parameter` concept is included from another file;

 `CONCEPTS 1: parameter.concepts.json`